rikiya-ohashi/ooservo/README.md

 | **8.4V** | **150** | 150 rpm |

 **Note on Speed Stability:**
-* **Range Limit:** It cannot rotate beyond the range of `-2,147,483,648°` to `+2,147,483,647°`.
+* **Range Limit:** The motor cannot rotate beyond the range of `-2,147,483,648°` to `+2,147,483,647°`.
+* **Speed Variance:** The actual rotation speed may vary by up to ±5% from the specified value due to individual hardware variances.
-* **Load Handling:** If an external load causes the speed to drop, the motor maintains the specified output but will not accelerate beyond the set speed to catch up.
-It ensures the motor never exceeds the defined velocity.
+* **Load Handling:** If an external load causes the speed to drop, the motor will not compensate by accelerating beyond the set speed.

 ---